 How Much Compensation Can I Claim For An Accident In An Office?

-By Fern Mitchell.
-Last Updated 16th February 2021.
+By Daniel Archer.
+Last Updated 29th July 2021.
 Welcome to our guide on office accident claims.
 The vast majority of shops and office buildings in the UK are safe places in which to work.
-This is largely due to the wealth of workers’ rights legislation which has been added to UK laws over the years, including the right to a workplace which is free from hazards.
+This is largely due to the wealth of workers’ rights legislation that has been added to UK laws over the years, including the right to a workplace that is free from hazards.

 Employers of all types are obliged to take workplace safety seriously, and there can be very severe penalties for not doing so, up to and including time in prison for company owners found guilty of the very worst types of negligence.
 In the UK, there is a department of the government which is effectively a police force for workplace safety: the Health and Safety Executive (or HSE).
 In short, the combination of Britain’s laws, its HSE, and a culture of accident prevention mean that it is one of the safest countries in the world for workplace safety.